xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Here are the architecture of **ResNet-34**:
   - ![](Images/resNet.jpg)
-  - All the 3x3 Conv are same Convs.
+  - All the 3x3 Conv are same Convs, so the z[l+2] and a[l] have same dimension.
+Once the pooling layer appears, you need to use Ws to keep the dimension.
   - Keep it simple in design of the network.
   - spatial size /2 => # filters x2
   - No FC layers, No dropout is used.